ice-wm/man/icewm.md

 ## WORKSPACES

-**icewm** supports multiple virtual desktops called work spaces.
-A work space is like a screen where a subset of all application windows are mapped.
-Thanks to multiple work spaces we can more easily manage a large number of applications.
-The number of work spaces and their names are configurable in the `preferences` file through the `WorkspaceNames` option.
+**icewm** supports multiple virtual desktops called workspaces.
+A workspace is like a screen where a subset of all application windows are mapped.
+Thanks to multiple workspaces we can more easily manage a large number of applications.
+The number of workspaces and their names are configurable in the `preferences` file through the `WorkspaceNames` option.
 By default four workspaces are created with the names 1, 2, 3 and 4 thus: